IshaanKapil/Med-Bot/README.md

 bash Copy code streamlit run app.py Usage Upload your medical reports in supported formats.

-Interact with Medi-bot through text or voice commands.
+Interact with Med-bot through text or voice commands.

 Receive AI-powered responses and insights to understand your health data better.